Where Are You In Your Latex Mattress Search?

 Also, when you buy directly from a manufacturer, it gives you more flexibility with the customization of your mattress.
 For example, resellers buy the mattresses pre-made and they typically have layers that are glued – so they do not offer the ability to switch out layers.
 A manufacturer has the ability to offer a free comfort layer exchange and customization of the layers.

-Furthermore, you are able to return your mattress for free if you don’t like it.
+Furthermore, you are able to return your mattress for a reasonable fee if you don’t like it.
 Resellers and those with a showroom floor typically have less wiggle room to receive a return without charging you return fees.
 If must pay the return shipping fee to return your mattress, you’ll likely be on the hook for hundreds of dollars.

 In short, a latex mattress manufacturer is more customer centric and more likely to offer excellent service, because they have the resources to do so.
 Resellers often sell only what they have to sell and they rarely have any room to alter or customize the mattress.